What Providers Need to Know

 Expanded funding for providers

-Health care reform is helping place primary care providers (PCPs) in areas that need more doctors.
+Health care reform helps place primary care providers (PCPs) in areas that need more doctors.
 PCPs can receive scholarships and loan repayments for setting up practices in areas that have doctor shortages.
 Health care reform also provides more primary care and nurse training programs.
 And PCPs will get more Medicaid and Medicare payments.

 - Ambulance service